,

 It may be required by law.

-As mentioned previously, each state has its own laws regarding workers compensation.
-As a small business owner, it's up to you to follow the law and purchase workers comp insurance when you hire your first employee.
+As mentioned previously, each state has its own laws regarding workers’ compensation.
+It’s up to you as a business owner to follow the law and purchase workers’ comp insurance when you hire your first employee.
 That includes any part-time or seasonal workers too.

-Hopefully, you'll never be faced with a lawsuit from a Workers Compensation claim.
-Fortunately, Workers Compensation policies include coverage for legal defense in the event of a claim.
+Hopefully, you’ll never be faced with a lawsuit from a workers’ compensation claim.
+Fortunately, if you do, your workers’ comp policy may include coverage for legal defense.

 It may be requested of you.

-Certain projects may require that you carry workers compensation insurance.
-If you're a contractor who has employees and you need to pull a permit, you may be asked for a certificate of insurance (COI) to prove that your business is protected in the case of an employee injury.
+Certain projects may require that you carry workers’ compensation insurance.
+If you’re a contractor who has employees and you need to pull a permit, you may be asked for a certificate of insurance (COI) to prove that you have coverage.

 Get Insured in Under 10 Minutes